Skip to main content

 Progress through the curriculum is measured and evidenced in both formative and summative forms of assessment, including using Provision Map to grade progress towards EHCP targets and an in-house upper school tracker to record data for every accreditation class once per term.
 The marking policy is adhered to in all lessons (this includes using green pen to mark and write ‘Next Steps’ and students then using purple pen to complete their Next Steps and correct any mistakes.
 Independent work in completing Next Steps is encouraged and expected in this pathway.

 The entire curriculum is bespoke.
-It is specially designed so that each student has their own learning intentions, which follow the ‘Equals’ curriculum or their own subject specific curriculum which are differentiated to be more accessible for all our Skills for Life students.
+It is specially designed so that each student has their own learning intentions, which follows the ‘Equals’ curriculum model or their own subject specific curriculum which are differentiated to be more accessible for all our Skills for Life students.

 The Early Years Foundation Stage Curriculum or key Stage 1/ Key Stage 2